EYFS Curriculum Statement

 - Children are successful learners who can think creatively and problem solve alongside others.

-- Children demonstrate high levels of engagement in activities, developing their speaking and listening skills.
+- Children demonstrate high levels of engagement, developing their speaking and listening skills.

 - Children develop a wider sense of the world around them and can draw on these experiences during interactions with others and link this to new learning.